background-image

 Interviewing as a ux designer

-Interviewing as a UX designer involves showcasing your design thinking, problem-solving skills, and understanding of user-centered design principles.
+Interviewing as a UX designer involves showcasing your design thinking, problem-solving skills, and user-centered approach.
 You will likely be asked to present your portfolio, discuss your design process, and demonstrate how you incorporate user feedback into your work.
 The interview may also include practical exercises or case studies to assess your ability to create effective user experiences.

 Types of Questions to Expect in a